 Cholatse Peak climbing is a tough Himalayan climb in Nepal, located in the Khumbu region near Mount Everest.
 The peak is 6,440 meters high and has steep snow slopes, icy walls, and sharp ridges that test both your strength and nerves.
 It is not for beginners, so experience with high altitude trekking or Himalayan mountaineering is important.

-The trek to the base camp helps your body adjust to the altitude, but once the climb starts, every step is challenging.
+The trek to base camp helps your body adjust to the altitude, but once the climb starts, every step is challenging.
 The cold, the altitude, and the technical sections push you, but the views from the top are unreal.
 Standing on Cholatse Peak fels like a real achievement that makes all the effort worth it.
 If you are thinking of doing this climb then you are on a right track.
 You will have one of your best times here in Nepal.

 Cholatse Peak Climbing Packages